Green Labs Program

 • Nationally recognized, great for adding to grant applications!

-1. Introduction Meeting: Upon submitting your UCR Green Labs Certification Interest Form, a member of the Green Labs team will be in touch with you to schedule a 1-hour in-person consultation.
-During this time, team members will tour the lab and conduct a comprehensive assessment of your lab’s current practices and discuss sustainability measures that can be implemented.
+1. Introduction Meeting: Upon submitting your Green Labs Interest Form a member of the Green Labs team will be in touch with you to schedule a 1-hour in-person consultation.

-3. Implementing Green Lab Practices: The lab will have 1 quarter to implement the changes they wish to see in their labs with the help of the Green Labs team.
-During this phase, the Green Labs team will also deliver some resources necessary for the labs’ success in the certification process.
+2. Implementing Green Lab Practices: The lab will have 1 month to implement changes with help from the Green Labs team.

 green lab cerify